 Prepping the ingredients for this recipe is a lot easier than others.

-For the tomatoes, you do not need to peel your tomatoes.
+In this recipe, you do NOT need to peel your tomatoes.
 Core and chop your plum tomatoes into 1-inch pieces and place in a bowl.

 I used Ball’s suggestion of using Plum tomatoes.
 Plum tomatoes contain less liquid than Globe tomatoes.

-In a large pot combine the garlic, wine, wine vinegar, water, sugar, basil, oregano, and balsamic vinegar.
+In a large stainless steel pot, combine the garlic, wine, wine vinegar, water, sugar, basil, oregano, and balsamic vinegar.

-Remove your jars from the water bath canner one at a time using your jar lifter.
-Dump the water out of the jar into your water bath canner.
+- Remove your jars from the water bath canner one at a time using your jar lifter.
+Dump the water out of the jar into your water bath canner to ensure there is still 2-3 inches of water above your jars.

 Using your de-bubbler, make sure to remove all air bubbles.
 If your level in the jar goes below the 1/2-inch line, just add some more vinegar mixture and fill up to the 1/2-inch headspace.